Federal Climate Policy 101: Reducing Emissions

 Investing in research and development of advanced clean energy and emissions reduction technologies is a critical element of climate mitigation policy.
 Because the private sector often underinvests in long-term research, the federal government can—and often does—play a key role in providing foundational funding for research and development of emerging technologies.
 The federal government can increase funding for this activity as a strategy for addressing climate change.

-The government recently authorized billions of dollars of additional federal funding for clean energy research, development, and deployment via the Energy Act of 2020, which focuses on fostering energy innovation by modernizing US energy policies.
-The act establishes research and development programs for energy storage technology, hydrogen, carbon capture, and more.
+The government recently authorized billions of dollars of additional federal funding for clean energy research, development, and deployment via the Energy Act of 2020, which focuses on fostering energy innovation by modernizing US energy policies, and the Bipartisan Infrastructure Law.
+These pieces of legislation establish research and development programs for energy storage technology, hydrogen, carbon capture, and more.

 Cross-Cutting Criteria for Policy Evaluation